 Minimal calibration set size for majority prediction sets.
-Recall that Desideratum VI requires that the reliability of prediction sets must increase for larger calibration sets.
-Our majority prediction sets fulfill this desideratum by construction since increasing the number partitions $k_c$ will decrease the influence of datapoints.
-However, we need enough data to construct our prediction sets: due to the finite-sample correction, the calibration partitions cannot become arbitrarily small (Section 6).
-If the hashing function would distribute all calibration images into equally-sized partitions of size $n/k_c$ , we would need at least $n \ge k_c (\frac{1}{\alpha} - 1)$ calibration points in total (Proof in Appendix D).
-Notably, this relationship is linear: given a fixed coverage probability $1-\alpha$ , increasing the calibration partitions by a factor of k only requires k-times larger calibration sets, which is realistic for all commonly used image classification datasets and coverage probabilities used in the literature.
+Recall that desideratum VI requires that the reliability of prediction sets must increase for larger calibration sets.
+Our majority prediction sets fulfill this desideratum by construction since increasing the number of partitions k_c will decrease the influence of datapoints.
+However, we need enough data to construct our prediction sets: due to the finite-sample correction, the calibration partitions cannot become arbitrarily small.
+If the hashing function would distribute all calibration images into equally-sized partitions of size n/k_c , we would need at least $n \ge k_c (\frac{1}{\alpha} - 1)$ calibration points in total (Proof in Appendix D).
+Notably, this relationship is linear: given a fixed coverage probability of $1 - \alpha$, increasing the calibration partitions by a factor of k only requires k-times larger calibration sets, which is realistic for all commonly used image classification datasets and coverage probabilities used in the literature.

 Training poisoning discussion.
-Note that as long as adversaries only know that the calibration set is any dataset exchangeable with the test data, they cannot compromise the coverage guarantee (Theorem 1) by poisoning training sets.
+Under the assumption of exchangeability, adversaries cannot compromise the coverage guarantee of Theorem 1 by poisoning training data.
 This holds because conformal scores are computed using a fixed classifier (post-training).
-However in practice, worst-case adversaries may know the calibration set during training poisoning.
-Furthermore, even without access to the calibration data, adversaries can still attack the prediction set size: For example, adversaries can manipulate the training process to degrade the performance of the score function, leading to excessively large prediction sets.
-This underscores again the need to ensure coverage and size reliability as defined in Definition 1.
+However, in practice, the exchangeability assumption may not always hold: Adversaries could exploit knowledge of the calibration set to manipulate the training process, causing the classifier to perform differently on the (known) calibration set than on unseen test data.
+Moreover, even if exchangeability holds, adversaries can still affect individual prediction sets: For example, they could manipulate the training process to degrade the utility of the score function, significantly altering the resulting prediction sets.
+This underscores again the need for point-wise coverage and size reliability as we introduce in Definition 1.